codeaster/container/README.md

   code_aster from an existing [salome_meca](https://www.code-aster.org/spip.php?article302)
   installation.
+>
+> The images size could be reduced by removing testcases and use multi-stage
+> builds.

 The repository contains first recipes to build a sequential and a parallel version for the development branch (`default`) which refers to the `latest`